 Hiko Seijuro has a look at the strategic importance of press-resistant players, especially with the rise in popularity of the high press

-With the rise in popularity and success of high pressing teams like Pep Guardiola’s Barcelona, Bayern Munich and Manchester City sides, Jurgen Klopp’s Borrussia Dortmund and Liverpool teams and the recent successes of RB Leipzig in Germany, teams are now constantly face opponents that seek to make it as difficult as possible to create chances by putting them under intense pressure all over the pitch.
+With the rise in popularity and success of high pressing teams like Pep Guardiola’s Barcelona, Bayern Munich and Manchester City sides, Jurgen Klopp’s Borrussia Dortmund and Liverpool teams and the recent successes of RB Leipzig in Germany, teams are now constantly facing opponents that seek to make it as difficult as possible to create chances by putting them under intense pressure all over the pitch.
 This has led to the rise in importance and popularity of a particular breed of players: press resistant players.

 Naturally in football, when one team is attacking, the other team is defending and at its most basic level, attacking is simply the art of evading pressure to create the conditions necessary to score a goal while defending is the art of applying pressure to either prevent a goal or regain possession of the ball.
 In this regard, press resistance is invaluable to an attacking team because without it, they would be unable to overcome the opposition defensive pressure and score.

 Simply put, press resistance is the ability to maintain possession of the ball despite coming under pressure from the opposition.

 Basically, there are two kinds of press resistance: (a) collective press resistance and (b) Individual press resistance.
 Collective press resistance is usually dependent on the team’s structure when in possession which makes it difficult for the opposition to press effectively.